Imperial-iGEM/DJANGO-Assembly-Methods/README.md

 linkerList(sbolFileString: String): LinkerList
 ```

-The only argument sbolFileString is of type String; contains an SBOL file in string format
+The only argument sbolFileString is of type String; contains the contents of the SBOL file base64 Encoded in a string format.
 The only output is an array LinkerList; an array containing strings of each Part/Linker name inside the SBOL file

 ## Final Spec